-(6) If an agency appeals, the enforcement action will take effect when all appeals are final and the proposed enforcement action is upheld.
+(6) If an agency appeals, the enforcement action will take effect when all appeals are final, and the proposed enforcement action is upheld.
 If the agency wins the appeal, the proposed action does not happen.

-(7) If DADS suspends a license, the suspension remains in effect until DADS determines that the reason for suspension no longer exists.
+(7) If HHSC suspends a license, the suspension remains in effect until HHSC determines that the reason for suspension no longer exists.
 A suspension may last no longer than the term of the license.
-DADS conducts a survey of the agency before making a determination to recommend cancellation of a suspension.
+HHSC conducts a survey of the agency before making a determination to recommend cancellation of a suspension.

-(8) If DADS revokes or does not renew a license and one year has passed following the effective date of revocation or denial of licensure renewal, a person may reapply for a license by complying with the requirements and procedures in §97.13 of this chapter (relating to Application Procedures for an Initial License).
-DADS does not issue a license if the reason for revocation or nonrenewal continues to exist.
+(8) If HHSC revokes or does not renew a license and one year has passed following the effective date of revocation or denial of licensure renewal, a person may reapply for a license by complying with the requirements and procedures in §558.13of this chapter (relating to Application Procedures for an Initial License).
+HHSC does not issue a license if the reason for revocation or nonrenewal continues to exist.

 (i) Agency dissolution.
 Upon suspension, revocation, or nonrenewal of a license, the license holder must:

-(1) return the original license to DADS; and
+(1) return the original license to HHSC; and

-(2) implement its written plan required in §97.291 of this chapter (relating to Agency Dissolution).
+(2) implement its written plan required in §558.291 of this chapter (relating to Agency Dissolution).